Asbestos-Related Diseases

 • A lump in the throat or neck

-5-year survival rates for laryngeal cancer range from 35% to 77% depending on which part of the larynx has become cancerous.
+5-year survival rates for laryngeal cancer range from 35% to 77%, depending on which part of the larynx is cancerous.

 Get Help for Asbestos Lung Cancer